mkp170791/numpy/doc/source/reference/random/bit_generators/index.rst

 seed.
 All of the provided BitGenerators will take an arbitrary-sized non-negative integer, or a list of such integers, as a seed.
 BitGenerators need to take those inputs and process them into a high-quality internal state for the BitGenerator.
-All of the BitGenerators in numpy delegate that task to `SeedSequence`, which uses hashing techniques to ensure that even low-quality seeds generate high-quality initial states.
+All of the BitGenerators in numpy_demo delegate that task to `SeedSequence`, which uses hashing techniques to ensure that even low-quality seeds generate high-quality initial states.

 .. code-block:: python

-    from numpy.random import PCG64
+    from numpy_demo.random import PCG64

     bg = PCG64(12345678903141592653589793)